Social Work (SOWK)

 Pre-requisites: BASW major.

 A cell to society approach is used to understand human behavior from the smallest levels of biological organization to the largest levels of social and physical system organization.
 Major conceptual and theoretical frameworks are presented.
-Students will identify how multisystemic factors influence human behavior and how social workers can intervene.
+Students identify how multisystemic factors influence human behavior and how social workers can intervene.

 SOWK 381.
 DIVERSITY AND SOCIAL JUSTICE IN SOCIAL WORK.
 4 Credits.